dfrappart/dfrappart.github.io/_posts/2022-12-26-Please_Azure_Arc_Give_Me_A_K8S.markdown

 ## 2.2.
 A more through look at the connected cluster

-Ok the cluster is onoarded so checking on the Azure portal, we can see the connected kubernetes:
+Ok the cluster is onboarded so checking on the Azure portal, we can see the connected kubernetes:

 ![Illustration 6](/assets/arck8s/arck8s006.png)